Drypaints/CTFdWAF/README.md

 # NextCloudWAF

-NextCloud, in docker, but with a WAF
+CTFd, in docker, but with a WAF

 ## Sources

-nextcloud/all-in-one

 bunkerweb